JoshBroomberg/easy-jupyter/README.md

 ### 3A: Adding new python packages

 - Add the package to the `requirements.txt` file in the repo.
-- Rebuild your image with `bash bin/build.sh` (you must be in the repo folder to do this)
+- Rebuild your image with `easy-jupyter build` (you must be in the repo folder to do this)

 ### 3B: Customizing the server